 Performance during the Regulatory Year: In common with the Berkshire Hathaway Energy group, the Northern Powergrid Group measures its safety performance in terms of the OSHA rate, which is a metric used in the United States ("US") to capture safety incidents down to minor levels of medical treatment.
 The Northern Powergrid Group met its target of 0.13 in 2020 by achieving an OSHA rate of 0.13 (2019: 0.18), which equated to three recordable incidents against the goal of three or fewer.
-The Northern Powergrid Group achieved its best ever safety performance, hitting both its lost time accident and operational incident targets.
-However, the Company concluded the financial year with 17 preventable vehicle accidents, missing the target of 15 as a result of a number of minor incidents, for which, mitigation plans are now in place.
-In respect of the Business Plan commitment, at 31 March 2021, the Company's accident rate had been reduced by 60%, which was ahead of the target to achieve a 50% reduction by

-31 March 2023.
+The Company achieved its best ever safety performance, hitting both its lost time accident and preventable vehicle accident targets.
+In respect of the Business Plan commitment, at 31 March 2021, the Company's accident rate had been reduced by 60%, which was ahead of the target to achieve a 50% reduction by 31 March 2023.
 The Company successfully retained its ISO 45001 accreditation scheme for its health and safety management system.

 The challenges posed by the Pandemic in respect of safe working practices and procedures were, and remain, constantly under review by members of the safety team, senior management team, Health and Safety Committee and the Board, in conjunction with trade union representatives.
 Robust business continuity plans and risk management procedures meant that the Company was adequately prepared for such an event (including purchasing stocks of personal protective equipment) and quickly adapted to new ways of working.

 All Company facilities were risk assessed and tailored procedures were implemented to ensure the safety of all staff in accordance with the latest government guidance.